 Mascot and Motto

-Most of our marketing materials feature our mascot (a smiling black sheep) and its catchphrase (“free is happy”).
-We are pragmatists and acknowledge the merits of shared values, pooled resources, and coordinated effrots.
-However, we strongly believe that the pursuit of happiness (in business: of reliable profits) often leads off the marked path, and away from the security of the herd.
-And perhaps, just like a black sheep’s color, our drive to innovate is genetic: we enjoy being different.
+Motu Novu’s marketing materials often feature our mascot, a smiling black sheep, and the catch-phrase: “free is happy”.
+As pragmatists, our professionals acknowledge the benefits of shared values, pooled resources, and coordinated efforts.
+At the same, they believe that the pursuit of happiness often leads away from the security of the herd.
+Perhaps, just like the color of our mascot’s wool, Motu Novu’s drive to innovate is genetic.